mjebdev/harbour-quaycentral/README.md

 App icon by <a href="https://github.com/JSEHV">JSEHV</a>.
 Thanks for the contribution!

-Please note: The email address in the About section of versions 0.5 and 0.5.1 (qc at mjbdev.net) is no longer active and that domain is no longer owned by myself.
+Please note: The GitHub / PayPal / Ko-Fi / Buy Me a Coffee links have been updated (as of Sept.
+23rd 2024) and won't work on versions 0.9.2 and earlier.
+See correct links below.
+Also, the email address in the About section of versions 0.5 and 0.5.1 (qc at mjbdev.net) is no longer active and that domain is no longer owned by myself.
 Please send any feedback to: feedback@mjeb.dev

 <h3>Requirements</h3>